JetBrains/kotlin-web-site/docs/topics/compatibility-guide-16.md

 >
 > **Incompatible change type**: behavioral
 >
-> **Short summary**: `Regex` class in Kotlin/JS will use [`unicode`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/unicode) flag when calling the underlying JS Regular expressions engine in order to search/compare characters according to Unicode rules.
+> **Short summary**: the `Regex` class in Kotlin/JS will use [`unicode`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/unicode) flag when calling the underlying JS Regular expressions engine to search and compare characters according to the Unicode rules.
 > This brings certain version requirements of JS environment and causes more strict validation of unnecessary escaping in the regex pattern string.
 >
 > **Deprecation cycle**:
 >
-> - 1.5.0: enable Unicode case folding in most functions of the JS `Regex` class
+> - 1.5.0: enable the Unicode case folding in most functions of the JS `Regex` class
-> - 1.6.0: enable Unicode case folding in `Regex.replaceFirst` function
+> - 1.6.0: enable the Unicode case folding in the `Regex.replaceFirst` function